Colorado Overnight Camp Summer Prep

 • Legible prescription label

-• Do not use old bottles or those belonging to another family member as they will not be administered per state law.
+• Do not use old bottles or those belonging to another family member, as they will not be administered per state law.

 • Prescription label instructions will be followed.
 If your child’s doctor has recently changed the timing or frequency of the medication, make sure the prescription label is up to date.